antoinebaron/ezcc/README.md

 It store the user choices in a cookie.

-choices are :
+Choices are :
-  - no cookie at all
+  - No cookie at all
-  - all cookies
+  - Accept all cookies
-  - choose from the list
+  - Choose from the list

 It currently works for Google Analytics and Google adsense No cookie is set before the user has made choice

+# advantages :